carlmoore256/Cambridge-Multitrack-Dataset/README.md

 [Here](https://github.com/carlmoore256/Mic-Bleed-Removal-CNN), I train a UNet CNN to isolate and mask microphone bleed in similar manner to musical source separation.
 Pairs of coincident transient events are extracted and aligned from "overhead" and "snare" drum microphones, and saved as a dataset for training.

-[In this project](https://github.com/carlmoore256/NextBlock) I use several hundred hours of vocal tracks to train an unsupervised learning signal reconstruction model, intended for repairing dropouts in low-latency audio calls between musicians.
+[In this project](https://github.com/carlmoore256/NextBlock) I use several hundred hours of vocal tracks to train an unsupervised signal reconstruction model, intended for repairing dropouts in low-latency audio calls between musicians.

 ## Installation
 - Download repo and install dependencies